 There may be other brand names for this medicine.

 You should not use this medicine if you have had an allergic reaction to clindamycin or tretinoin.
-You should not use this medicine if you have intestinal or stomach conditions called Crohn's disease or ulcerative colitis, or if you have ever had colitis from using an antibiotic.
+You should not use this medicine if you have bowel or stomach conditions called Crohn's disease or ulcerative colitis, or if you have had colitis from using an antibiotic.

-This medicine is for use on the skin only.
-Do not get it in your eyes, mouth, nose, or on the corners of your nose.
-Do not use it on skin that has cuts or scrapes.
+- This medicine is for use on the skin only.
+Do not get it in your eyes, mouth, nose, on the corners of your nose, or vagina.
+Do not use it on skin areas that have cuts or scrapes.
 If it does get on these areas, rinse it off right away.

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, apply it as soon as you can.
 If it is almost time for your next dose, wait until then to apply the medicine and skip the missed dose.
 Do not apply extra medicine to make up for a missed dose.